 Starting a new consultancy provides a beautiful blank page upon which to craft your story.
 Take time to determine what is most important in that story.

 • Do you want a name that’s memorable?

 • Do you want a name that’s easy to say and spell?

 • Are you most concerned with trademark?

-• Are you adamant that to have the exact matching .com domain name?
+• Are you adamant about having the exact matching .com domain name?

 Figure out the key driver(s) behind your naming challenge, so that when you come down to a final list, you can look back and pick the one that meets your top criteria.
 Often the process can get foggy and unfocused after a prolonged search for a name, and all the words start sounding alike.
 So be sure you know what you want before you begin.
 That way it will help you when it’s 3 a.m., your eyes start to cross, and your spouse no longer wants to be your sounding board.